 In 2009, shortly after Satoshi Nakamoto’s whitepaper was published in 2008, Bitcoin was made available to the open-source community.
-Soon after, the cryptocurrency began to be used, bought and traded within small groups, with the first known commercial bitcoin transaction taking place in 2010 when a programmer named Laszlo Hanyecz paid ₿10,000 (10,000 BTC) for two Papa John’s pizzas.
+Soon after, the cryptocurrency began to be used, bought and traded within small groups, with the first known commercial Bitcoin transaction taking place in 2010 when a programmer named Laszlo Hanyecz paid ₿10,000 (10,000 BTC) for two Papa John’s pizzas.

-The concept of blockchain technology appealed to software engineers, developers, and many others within the computer science industry, primarily because blockchain’s decentralized nature relies on computational checks and balances rather than a central point of control, making the system more equitable and secure.
+The concept of blockchain technology appealed to software engineers, developers, and many others within the computer science industry, primarily because blockchain’s decentralised nature relies on computational checks and balances rather than a central point of control, making the system more equitable and secure.
 In an era where online deception is easy and common, blockchain technology provides a solution to digital trust.

 In that sense, blockchain as we know it did begin with the Bitcoin network.
-While blockchain technology is now seeing use in a wide range of applications, it was initially conceived as a solution to bring forth the digital currency and continues to be used to advance the development of cryptocurrencies in general.
+While blockchain technology is now seeing use in a wide range of applications, it was initially conceived as a solution to bring forth digital currency and continues to be used to advance the development of cryptocurrencies in general.

-Before delving into what blockchain 2.0 is, it’s worth noting that, until recently, blockchain technology was widely assumed to be inextricably linked to bitcoin.
+Before delving into what blockchain 2.0 is, it’s worth noting that, until recently, blockchain technology was widely assumed to be inextricably linked to Bitcoin.

 Blockchain is, to put it plainly, a decentralised ledger that records transactions between parties in an incorruptible, public, and permanent manner without the need for third-party authentication.
 Cryptocurrency is one way to put this technology to use, but there are a slew of other blockchain-based applications on the horizon.